ktrain/php-minstack/README.md

 Conversely, new elements that are lesser than the current minimum will need to be recalled in the reverse order in which they were pushed; thus a simple secondary stack can be used to track them.

+This brought up an interesting question: what is the most efficient way to treat an array as a stack in PHP?

 ### Two Implementations